PAUL: Uncertainty-Guided Partition and Augmentation for Robust Cross-View Geo-Localization under Noisy Correspondence: Related Works

 \section{Related Works}

-\paragraph{Cross-View Geo-Localization\\} Cross-view geo-localization (CVGL) aims to predict the geographic location of ground-level or UAV images by matching them to geo-tagged satellite views.
-Early handcrafted approaches~\cite{scale5,scale6,scale7} struggled with scale and viewpoint changes; deep learning has since brought significant advances on benchmarks like CVUSA~\cite{scale35}, CVACT~\cite{scale36}, and Vigor~\cite{scale39}, using hard negative mining~\cite{sample4geo}, unsupervised or synthesis-based domain bridging~\cite{scale41,scale42,scale43,scale44}, and UAV-oriented datasets~\cite{Multiple1,scale33,scale45,scale46}.
-Part-based architectures further increase robustness~\cite{scale50,sdpl}. \textit{However, most approaches still assume well-aligned training pairs, which is unrealistic for real UAV scenarios with frequent misalignment and noisy labels.
-To the best of our knowledge, our work is the first to formally describe this challenging task and to propose a tailored framework specifically designed to address this limitation.}
+\paragraph{Cross-View Geo-Localization} Cross-view geo-localization (CVGL) aims to predict the geographic location of ground-level or UAV images by matching them to geo-tagged satellite views.
+Early handcrafted approaches~\cite{scale5,scale6,scale7} struggled with scale and viewpoint changes.
+Deep learning has since brought significant advances on benchmarks like CVUSA~\cite{scale35}, CVACT~\cite{scale36}, and Vigor~\cite{scale39}, Recent advancements include hard negative mining~\cite{sample4geo} and techniques such as unsupervised learning and cross-modal synthesis to reduce annotation costs and further narrow the domain gap between ground and satellite views~\cite{scale41,scale43,scale44}.
+UAV-specific datasets also begin to consider annotation noise and practical deployment scenarios~\cite{Multiple1,scale33,scale45,scale46}.
+Furthermore, structure-aware and part-based representations have been explored to improve robustness in challenging real-world conditions~\cite{scale50,sdpl}. \textit{However, most approaches still assume well-aligned training pairs, which is unrealistic for real UAV scenarios with frequent misalignment and noisy labels.
+To the best of our knowledge, our work is the first to formally describe this challenging task and to propose a tailored framework specifically designed to address this limitation.
+We emphasize that CVUSA, CVACT, and VIGOR are predominantly ground–satellite datasets, whereas our work explicitly targets the UAV–satellite setting: the query images are captured by UAV platforms and paired with nadir satellite tiles retrieved and cropped from a global/regional basemap using the UAV’s recorded GPS coordinates.
+This UAV–satellite formulation introduces distinct viewing geometry, scale and platform attitude effects, and a higher prevalence of GPS-induced correspondence noise, which our method is specifically designed to handle.}